perrythepwner/Recovery/README.md

 - The challenge consist in recovery stolen BTC funds given an Electrum seed phrase in an hacked ssh instance.

-## Description
+# Description

 ```
 Hacker, help!
-During the Halloween celebrations our infrastructure was compromised as were the private keys to our Bitcoin wallet that we kept.
+During the war our infrastructure was compromised as were the private keys to our Bitcoin wallet that we kept.
 We managed to track the hacker and were able to get some SSH credentials into one of his personal cloud instances, can you try to recover my Bitcoins?

 satoshi:L4mb0Pr0j3ct